- Who is covered?

-- All members of your organization, including members, executives, managers, coaches, trainers, officials, employees, and volunteers while acting within the scope of their duties on your behalf are covered.
+Any league or association registered with our Association receives liability insurance that covers your organization, including members, executives, managers, coaches, trainers, officials, employees and volunteers while acting within the scope of their duties on your behalf.

 - What is covered?

-- $5,000,000 general liability insurance coverage for all rostered Players
+- $5,000,000 general liability insurance coverage for league executives and registered players

-- Secondary accident and health insurance coverage for all rostered Players
+- Secondary accident and health insurance coverage for players*

-- Liquor liability for League Banquets and Annual General Meetings
+- Free liquor liability insurance for League Banquets and Annual General Meetings

-For more information, please see our brochure entitled SPO Insurance Program.
+For more information, please see SPO Insurance Program, or contact the SPO Offfice.

 - What is Liability Insurance?